It's Time to Stand Up for American Indian/Native Studies in Texas

 Use this call and email tool to call and email Chair Kinsey.

-Can organizations, associations, or academic units do anything to help?
+Can organizations or associations do anything to help?

-If you are a member of or a leader in a community organization, educational or scholarly association, or academic program, please consider signing onto this organizational sign on letter.
+If you are a member of or a leader in a community organization or association, and want to lend your support relatively quickly, please sign onto this organizational letter.

-Can tribal councils, community groups, or other elected officials do anything to help?
+Can tribal councils, community groups, student groups, academic departments, scholarly associations, or elected officials do anything more to help?

 Additional links and information: